 As one enters the Woodlands County Club in Tamarac, one of the first homes on the left is a large white residence with a stone front and a brown-shingled porte cochère.
 For many years it was the home of Harold and Claire Oshrey.
 Harold….

-What’s so amazing about living in the Woodlands Country Club is that there is so much history.
-Once home to millionaires who made it their winter escape, so many residents have a story, and I am fortunate that neighbors told me about the former U.S Representative who lived in mine.
+What’s so amazing about the Woodlands Country Club is there is so much history.
+Once home to millionaires who made it their winter escape, there is always a story to tell.

 We asked our neighbors what they liked most about living in the Woodlands Country Club.